 Exam Extra Credit: All students will be able to correct their FIRST exam and submit their new answers to earn half-credit on any points missed, for a maximum of 10 points (i.e., you can in theory raise your exam grade one full letter).
 For instance, if you missed a 4-point short answer, submit a correction to earn up to 2 points.
 If you were awarded 2 out of 8 points (6 missed points), correct it to earn up to 3 points.
 This extra credit is available to all students, no matter their original score.
 You cannot answer questions you did not attempt.
-Exam corrections are due two weeks after I pass the exams back in class, and applies to the first exam only.
+Exam corrections are due two weeks after grading, and applies to the first exam only.